carloskaustin/MHC-Datathon-Project/README.md

     - Use the data dictionary to confirm exactly what each column represents (definitions, units, valid values).

-2. Don’t get stuck on one idea.
+2. Don’t get stuck on one idea

     - Be willing to pivot from you original idea or ask new questions as patterns emerge.
 An iterating process allows for clearer research questions and more actionable findings.